Mastrom10/BikeCompanyExercise/README.md

 ![tests](extras/tests.png)

-In addition to 100% of our codic is correct, we also perform a series of tests to ensure that the logic within our methods is correct:
+In addition to 100% code coverage, we also perform a series of tests to ensure that the logic within our methods is correct:
 ```
 Price Calculator Validations: